stelligent/amediamanager/meta-readme.md

 ##How to Duplicate a Repository and Use it For Something Else

-This document represents some information found along the way that may be useful.

-If a user wants to use another repository and contribute or modify it slightly they should fork the repository.
-However if the user would like to rename the repository something else and not have it be associated with the forked repository do the following:

-**Based in Linux Command Line**
+**Why would I want to do this**
+* The purpose of doing the following is if it is desired to use a public or private Git repository for a completely independent project.
+There will be no contributions back to the original project.
+For instance, creating a Cloud Deployment Pipeline for an open-source application.

 **Pre-Requisites**
 * Access to a local VM or Linux machine command line with internet access (commands are based on Ubuntu)
 * A GitHub account
 * GitHub installed `apt-get install git` (see http://git-scm.com/download/linux for other versions)
 * Knowledge of Linux command line navigation and directory / copy operations (Ubuntu basic guide https://help.ubuntu.com/community/UsingTheTerminal)

-**Why would I want to do this**
-* The purpose of doing the following is if it is desired to use a public or private Git repository for a completely independent project.
-There will be no contributions back to the original project.
-For instance, creating a Continous Delivery Pipeline for an open-source application.

 **Steps**
 * In the GitHub WebUI (https://github.com/), create a new repository and name it accordingly ("new_repo" for this document)